-The issue of individual control in banking business is not a matter likely to raise problems, since all commercial banking institutions are generally owned and controlled by institutions, and are not closely held.
-As regards FCBs (previously international banks), the CBB has indicated very clear criteria that minimise the potential harm of any individual bank control.
+The issue of individual control in banking business is not a matter likely to raise problems, since all commercial banking institutions are generally owned or controlled by other institutions, and are not closely held, and the CBB has indicated very clear criteria that minimise the potential harm of any individual bank control.

-The CBB has identified four categories of acceptable international banks.
+The CBB has identified certain categories of acceptable applicants for licensing, including the following.

-First, it welcomes reputable, adequately capitalised and well-managed local companies with a proven track record.
+First, it welcomes reputable, adequately capitalised and well-managed domestic financial institutions or their subsidiaries or affiliates with a proven track record.

-Second, it encourages well-established financial institutions or international banks, including branches or subsidiaries and affiliates of international banks or financial institutions, which have a proven track record and are the object of effective consolidated supervision.
+Second, it encourages well-established regional or international banks, including branches, subsidiaries or affiliates of such institutions, which have a proven track record and are the object of effective consolidated supervision.
 In the case of such a bank, the prior written outward authorisation of the parent supervisory authority is a requirement.

 Finally, the CBB has allowed for banks where the beneficial ownership rests with individuals of high net worth.
 However, owners must submit an audited statement of net worth or other documented evidence that is acceptable to the CBB.
 In such circumstances, the banking licence is also granted on the condition that the bank will not accept deposits from third parties.

-However, the FIA states that no person shall directly or indirectly hold any significant interest in a licensee without the approval of the CBB.
+Further, the FIA states that no person shall directly or indirectly hold or acquire any significant interest in a licensee without the approval of the CBB.
 A significant interest is considered 10 per cent of the value of the capital of the licensee or 10 per cent of any class of shares of the licensee.
 Furthermore, each licensee must submit to the CBB at the beginning of each year a list of shareholders on its register who hold shares of a value of 5 per cent or more of its stated capital.
-Under the IFSA, no person shall acquire or hold shares of more than 10 per cent of the stated capital of an international bank without the approval of the Minister of Finance.

 ii Transfers of banking business